subhash1101/Technical-Documents/HTML&CSS.md

 }
 ```

-All boxes take equal width.

 ---
 # CSS Grid

 Grid is used to create layouts with:

-* Multiple rows
-* Multiple columns
+* Multiple rows and Multiple columns

-It is powerful for full page layouts.

 ---